 The following are the various explanations for producing waste:

 i) Attitude towards textiles: Indians have a rich history of using and reusing textiles to the greatest extent possible.
-A sari was a shield, then a pit, used for the safety of the eye as a lamp wig and then as ash (kajal).
+A sari was a shield, then a pit, used for the eye’s safety as a lamp wig and then as ash (kajal).
 The approach to textiles has always been cautious.
 Lifestyle has been thoroughly affected by various cultures since modernization.
 The western lifestyle contributes greatly to waste disposal.
 Not only are products consumed at a high volume, but west goods are often over-packaged, which adds to the stream of waste.

 iv)Lack of awareness on sustainability: Product disposal activity and environmental consciousness play a significant role in waste management in the life cycle of every textile product.
-Once at the end of life the product would definitely reduce to an appreciable degree textile wastes, rather than being sent to waste disposal, if customers are more open to reuse and forwarding the product for recycling than to waste disposal.
+Once at the end of life, the product would definitely reduce to an appreciable degree textile wastes, rather than being sent to waste disposal, if customers are more open to reuse and forwarding the product for recycling than to waste disposal.

 vi) No strict government policies: Developed countries are working towards simplifying waste processes, proper waste management, market education, and strict standards.
 Nevertheless, environmental regulation is stringent but poorly applied in developed countries such as India.
 The second-hand trade in clothes is not well-developed.
-State programs and rigorous strategies for the commercialization of second-hand products, waste recycling, and awareness-raising camps may also be of great significance for environmental protection.
+State programs and rigorous strategies for commercialising second-hand products, waste recycling, and awareness-raising camps may also be of great significance for environmental protection.

 viii) Less popular second-hand clothing: Among low-income countries and low-income classes, second-hand apparel is usually considered.
 This is not known as a good substitute for virgin clothing with a strong environmental effect.
 Second-hand clothes and shops are not commonly distributed and not well known.
 They are also not readily met by the masses.

-ix) Consumers’ lack of knowledge on textile care and maintenance: Water and other chemicals like cleansers, bleaches, etc are the most commonly used type for washing robes.
+ix) Consumers’ lack of knowledge on textile care and maintenance: Water and other chemicals like cleansers, bleaches, etc., are the most commonly used type for washing robes.
 Home goods of poor quality are mostly freely sold without eco-labels.
-Laboratory test results are essential for the proper clothing maintenance and should be clearly identified on labels.
+Laboratory test results are essential for proper clothing maintenance and should be clearly identified on labels.